Affiliate links on Android Authority may earn us a commission. Learn more.

 Since the release of Android 6.0 Marshmallow, the Android operating system has offered us full control over app permissions, dictating what apps can and cannot see on our personal devices.
 As our phones become more entrenched in the sensitive aspects of our personal lives, from family photos to financial data, careful control of these permissions has become increasingly important.
 And in more recent versions of Android, Google placed an emphasis on privacy once again, granting us even more control over our digital lives.

 So let’s dive into what Android app permissions do and how best to leverage them to keep your smartphone secure.

 What are Android app permissions?

-As the name suggests, permissions govern what an app is allowed to do and access.
-This ranges from reading the data stored on your phone, such as contacts and media files, through to using hardware including your handset’s camera or microphone.
+As the name suggests, permissions on Android govern what an app is allowed to do and access.
+This ranges from reading the data stored on your phone, such as SMS messages and media files, through to using hardware including your handset’s camera or microphone.
 Granting permission allows the app to use the feature.
 Denying access prevents it from doing so.
 Simple enough.

 Apps cannot automatically grant themselves permissions, these have to be confirmed by the user via an on-screen prompt.
 Apps will ask you to accept each of their requested permissions the first time you launch them via a popup that asks you to “allow” or “deny” each request.
 This will also reoccur on startup if you deny permissions or if an app is updated to require new permissions.

 Well-maintained modern apps will continue to function even if you deny them some or even all permissions.
 Although features that require permissions, such as your location, obviously won’t work once denied.
-If you try to use a feature requiring a previously denied permission, you’ll see the popup appear again.
-There are often no problems with denying app permissions you feel uncomfortable with, they can always be changed at a later date.
+If you try to use a feature requiring a denied permission, you’ll see the popup appear again.
+There are often no problems with denying app permissions you feel uncomfortable with and they can always be changed at a later date.

 Most of Android’s app permissions are self-explanatory, but here’s a breakdown of what each one actually means.